Index Match Multiple Criteria Rows and Columns

 Step 6: Match Type of MATCH function will be exact so enter zero as the argument value.

-Step 7: The next argument of the INDEX function is “Column Number” i.e. from the selected range of cells from which column we need the result.
+Step 7: The next argument of the INDEX function is “Column Number,” i.e., from the selected range of cells from which column we need the result.
 This is dependent on the month we select from the drop-down list of the cell B14.
-So to get column number automatically open another MATCH function.
+So to get the column number automatically, open another MATCH function.

-Step 8: This time lookup value will be month name so select B14 cell as the reference.
+Step 8: This time lookup value will be the month name, so select B14 cell as the reference.

-Step 10: The last argument is match type, choose “Exact Match” as the criteria.
-Close two brackets and hit enter key to get the result.
+Step 10: The last argument is match type; choose “Exact Match” as the criteria.
+Close two brackets and hit the enter key to get the result.